vatpac-technology/sops/docs/terminal/sydney.md

   <figcaption>SBA Airspace</figcaption>
 </figure>

-Key responsibilities in this airspace is the issuing of [Bankstown Coded Clearances](#bankstown-coded-clearances)
+Key responsibilities in this airspace is the issuing of [Bankstown Coded Clearances](#bankstown-coded-clearances) and handling [IFR arrivals & departures](#ysbk-operations) at YSBK.

 #### Sydney CTA C10
 The volume of airspace adjacent to the WS CTR overhead Camden (known as **SY CTA C10**) has a lower level that varies according to the time of day.